 Ashland Forest Resiliency partners conduct controlled burns during the fall and spring.
 After a century of fire suppression, pile burning is a crucial step to prepare for the introduction of beneficial fire.
 In our latest blog, learn more about why we pile burn: Read, subscribe, and share.

-Learn how we complete ecological thinning in the Ashland Watershed using a tong thrower machine for ground-based logging and helicopters to protect sensitive soils.
+Learn how we completed ecological thinning in the Ashland Watershed using a tong thrower machine for ground-based logging and helicopters to protect sensitive soils.
 The watershed rebounds from wildfire, insects, and disease; and supports recreation and local economies.
 Ecological thinning moves us towards these goals by creating a more open and historically-natural forest structure.
 To find out more, read on!